Property Management Blog

 Here are some disadvantages associated with charging late fees that a landlord should be aware of:

-Financial Strain on Tenants: For a tenant already facing financial challenges, late fees can exacerbate their difficulties.
+• Financial Strain on Residents: For a resident already facing financial challenges, late fees can exacerbate their difficulties.
 This could lead to tenant turnover which can hurt a landlord's financial bottom line.

 Implementing a Grace Period

 A grace period refers to a specified period after the rent payment due date during which tenants can make payments without incurring late rent fees.
-This buffer allows tenants some leeway and fosters goodwill while still incentivizing timely payments.
+Even a short two-day grace period allows tenants some leeway and fosters goodwill while still incentivizing timely payments.

 When to Use a Grace Period